npyrz/npyrz/README.md

 ## Who am I?
-I'm a 15 year old High School student from Chicago, and I plan on studying Computer Science.
-I'm a HTML, CSS, SCSS, JavaScript, jQuery, Handlebars, EJS, Node.js, SQL Web Developer and I plan on learning many more other languages.
-I first started coding when I was 13 years old and started by making a discord bot and then I made my first own basic website.
-After that I gradually started learning more and now I'm addicted to coding and learning new things!
+I'm a 15 year old High School student from Chicago, and I plan on studying Computer Science and IT.
+I'm a HTML, CSS, SCSS, JavaScript, jQuery, Handlebars, EJS, Node.js, SQL Web Developer and I plan on learning many more other languages and explanding my knowledge to other things.
+I have been coding for almost 2 years, I first started with discord bots and then gradually started learning more.
+If you are interested in Courses/Services feel free to check them out here!
+If you have any concerns or questions feel free to message me on discord or email me.

 ## Languages
  💻 HTML, CSS, SCSS, JavaScript, jQuery, Handlebars, EJS, Node.js, SQL 💻